 Safety and Rescue for Astronauts in Outer Space: the SAFER

-February 19th is Joseph Kerwin's birthday.
-He's a former US astronaut and doctor.
+Joseph Kerwin is a former US astronaut and doctor.
 Kerwin was one of the first doctors to actively participate in NASA missions.
-In his career, he was a doctor of the American Navy, and is famous for a device used a lot in space: the SAFER
+In his career, he was a doctor of the American Navy, and is famous for a device for safety and rescue in space: the SAFER

 Think about men who have to work outside the international space station: how do you guarantee safety during an operation?
 How can they work without risking an uncontrolled rotation and, subsequently, in a progressive departure towards the earth’s surface?